qfpl/elm-workshop/README.md

 We're going to do things in a simple single-file fashion first then refactor later once the basics are down.

+Follow the types.
+Have a look at what type the backend call needs and then figure out the UI bits that you need to get that together.

+When you need to debug something, using `Debug.log "label for log" value` will console.log that value to the console when the code is run.
+Handy if something is doing something unexpected.
+You can use that anywhere.

 ## Exercise 1: Login Form

 The first thing that we are going to do is make the login form and have that submitting to the backend.